 When you plan your estate, you express your final wishes concerning how you want your assets to be distributed after you are gone.
-This can seem like the long and short of it, but there is another aspect that you should take into consideration when you are creating your plan.
+This can seem like the long and short of it, but there is another aspect that you should take into consideration when you are creating your estate plan.

 Serving as a buffer during disputes

 Despite people’s best intentions, families often fight when someone dies.
 Probate and related proceedings often end up in disputes, including contests of wills and trusts, construction (interpretation) of wills and trusts, disputed ownership, claims for debts or services rendered, division of personal property, proceedings to retrieve assets from individuals who received them improperly, and other areas too numerous to list.

 In those instances where family members don’t all get along, we can act as a buffer.
 If a contest arises, we try to settle it to our clients’ satisfaction.

 Probate and the Role of the Executor

 If you use a last will as the centerpiece of your estate plan, you will name an executor in the document.
 This is the person that would take care of the hands-on administration tasks after you pass away.
 Under New York State laws, the executor would not be able to act independently.

 Unless it is a very small estate, the will would be admitted to probate, and the Surrogate’s Court would supervise during the administration process.
 Final debts would be paid, and the executor would identify the assets and prepare them for eventual distribution to the heirs.

 Because of the nature of the job, it is essential to pick an executor that can handle these financial-related tasks.
 You should also consider the person’s age that you name as the executor, and of course, you should make sure they are willing to take on the task.

 Most executors do not have any experience working with the Surrogate’s Court.
 To ensure that everything goes smoothly, you could arrange for our firm to help your executor when the time comes.
 If we work with you to establish the plan, we will be in an ideal position to guide the executor through the process.